Skip to content

 Build it manually with Docker

 If you want to download the Capella archive automatically, use the following command.
-Does only work for supported Capella versions.
+It does only work for supported Capella versions.

 docker build -t capella/base capella --build-arg BUILD_TYPE=online --build-arg CAPELLA_VERSION=$CAPELLA_VERSION